The Last Album

 The Last Album is an album by Albert Ayler recorded a little over a year before his death in November 1970.
 Along with Music Is the Healing Force of the Universe, which was recorded at the same session (August 26–29, 1969 at Plaza Sound Studios in New York), it was Ayler's last studio album.
 The Last Album consists of outtakes from that session, and was released posthumously (hence the title) in 1971 on Impulse!
 Records.

 Overview

-The first track is an untitled improvisational duet between Jimi Hendrix-inspired guitarist and Canned Heat member Henry Vestine and Ayler on bagpipe, but credited as "written" by Henry Vestine and Mary Parks.
+The first track is an untitled improvisational duet between guitarist and Canned Heat member Henry Vestine and Ayler on bagpipe, but credited as "written" by Henry Vestine and Mary Parks.
 All other songwriting credits on the album are also claimed by Mary Parks.

 The second track contains poetry spoken eloquently by Mary Parks, posing questions which Ayler's sax answers.

 "Toiling" is a guitar-driven blues track.

 On "Desert Blood", Ayler sings jazz-vocals reminiscent of June Tyson's performances with Sun Ra.

 The remainder of the album is in the Free jazz idiom.